Curriculum

 Title: Psychology Fellows’ Didactic

-Purpose: To provide a forum to discuss issues of professional development such as grant writing, preparing for job talks, interviewing, etc.
+Purpose: Provide a forum to discuss issues of professional development such as program development, preparing for job talks, work-life balance, interviewing, etc.

-Frequency: 1st Monday of month (depending on graduating class size, more Mondays may be added)
+Frequency: First and Fifth Monday of month (depending on graduating class size, more Mondays may be added)

 Time: 12:00 – 1:00 pm

-Purpose: To provide second year and fellows on a one-year fellowship track a local opportunity to present their research and / or clinical “job-talk” to peers, faculty, and interested staff.
-Fellows are provided with oral and written feedback by a faculty and fellow reviewer on presentation style, slide-set, and content.
+Purpose: Provide first and second year fellows a local opportunity to present their research and / or clinical "job-talk" to peers, faculty, and interested staff.
+Fellows are provided with oral and written feedback on presentation style, slide-set, and content.

 Title: Pre-PRG